-If you fancy a cool breeze and a change of landscape in Vietnam, then head for the lovely hill station of Da Lat, which is easy to do on a backpacker budget.
+If you fancy a cool breeze and a change of landscape in Vietnam, then head for the lovely hill station of Da Lat.
+The good news is that this is easy to do on a backpacker budget.

 I recommend hiring a moped for $5-7 so that you can easily and cheaply see all the sights in a day, just be aware of all the one-way streets!
 Otherwise, you will need to take a tour or hire a taxi which will cost more, or choose sights closer to town.